gerlichlab/spoc/docs/query_engine_usage.md

 Spoc's query engine consists of composable pieces that can be combined to produce an expressive query language.
 These pieces represent basic operations on genomic data that are easily implemented and understood on their own.
 This allows a great degree of flexibility, while also allowing predefined recipes that less experienced users can get started with.

 ### Lazy evaluation
 The spoc query engine is designed with lazy evaluation as a guiding principle.
 This means that data queries are only executed when they are needed to minimize loading data into memory and computational overhead.
-To enable this, spoc queries have a construction phase, which specifies the operations to be executed and an exection phase, that actually executes the query.
+To enable this, spoc queries have a construction phase, which specifies the operations to be executed and an execution phase, that actually executes the query.

 ## Query plans and query steps